echarton/polyco-2/readme.txt

 I can help but not doing it for you :-)

 ----------------------------
--     Requirement
+-   External Requirement
 ----------------------------
 -Software
 PERL
 WEKA
-SVMLib encapsultated in Weka
+SVMLib encapsultated in Weka (only if you use SVM option)

 - Datas
 DATA fron ConLL websites
-Ontonotes 4.0 (not public, provided by LDC)
+Ontonotes 4.0 (not public, provided by LDC) gender.data provided by Shane Bergsma and Dekang Lin (http://conll.bbn.com/download/gender.data.gz)

 ----------------------------
 -     Configuring